TormodLandet/Ocellaris/documentation/user_guide/run.rst

 can postprocess such files.
 Paraview_ is one good option.
 A custom post-processor, :ref:`OcellarisInspector`, also exist.
 It can be used to plot residuals and other time series produced by the simulator.
-The inspector is usefull when Ocellaris is running (for plotting log files) and after finishing (plotting restart h5 files).
+The inspector is useful when Ocellaris is running (for plotting log files) and after finishing (plotting restart h5 files).
 All numbers printed on the screen and in the log file when Ocellaris is running should be accessible in :ref:`the Ocellaris Inspector program <OcellarisInspector>`.